mautic/mautic-wordpress/README.md

 [Mautic](http://mautic.org) [Wordpress Plugin](https://wordpress.org/plugins/wp-mautic/) inserts Mautic tracking image and forms to the WP website.
 Your Mautic instance will be able to track information about your visitors that way.

+## Key features
+- You don't have to edit source code of your template to insert tracking code.
+- Plugin adds additional information to tracking image URL so you get better results than using just plain HTML code of tracking image.
+- You can use Mautic form embed with shortcode described below.
+- You can choose where the script is injected (header / footer)

 ## Installation

 ### Via WP administration